Art-A-Hack/art-a-hack.github.io/app/summer-2014/smart-technology-and-environments/index.markdown

 ---
 layout    : simple-post
-title     : "Smart Technology and Environments" bodyid    : "report" bodyclass : "content post" description : Report from Art-A-Hack, a program which incubates teams from a variety of disciplines including art, technology, hardware and software development, design, immersive environments, music, theater, animation, social justice and interactivity, to collaboratively create something new.
+title     : Smart Technology and Environments bodyid    : report bodyclass : post description : Report from Art-A-Hack, a program which incubates teams from a variety of disciplines including art, technology, hardware and software development, design, immersive environments, music, theater, animation, social justice and interactivity, to collaboratively create something new.
 ---